p0-security/terraform-provider-p0/docs/resources/routing_rules.md

 - `type` (String) How P0 matches requestors:
     - 'any': Any requestor will match
     - 'group': Members of a directory group will match
-    - ''user': Only match a single user
+    - 'user': Only match a single user

 Optional: